Growing plants indoors can lead to infestations, but not nearly on the level of your outdoor plants.

 There are more than 1500 known species, all belonging to the Aleyrodidae superfamily.

-These pests are closely related to two other common garden pests, aphids, and mealybugs.
+These pests are closely related to other common garden pests, aphids, whiteflies, spider mites, and mealybugs.

 While not a type of fly, they might be mistaken for albino gnats when in flight, especially considering their habit of hanging out in clusters.

-Adults lay 400 eggs at a time, and their life cycles are very short, so the moment you spot one, the infestation is probably already severe.
+Adults lay 400 white fly eggs at a time, hatch five to ten days later, and their life cycles are very short, so the moment you spot one, the infestation is probably already severe.

-As with other piercing insects, whiteflies have adapted to hiding on the undersides of leaves to avoid natural enemies like lady beetles, parasitic wasps, and sticky traps.
+As with other piercing insects, whiteflies have adapted to hiding on the undersides of leaves to avoid natural predators like ladybeetles, parasitic wasps, dragonflies, and sticky traps.

-They have long, piercing mouthparts which they use to drink the sap from host plants.
+They have long, piercing mouthparts to drink the plant juices from host plants.
+And as they feed from leaves, they excrete excess liquid known as honeydew.

 Even worse, their poop (known as honeydew) is a sticky substance that attracts both ants and fungal spores.

-As a result, heavy infestations on plants will often suffer from sooty mold infections.
+As a result, plants that suffer from heavy infestations will often suffer from sooty mold infections.

 While they will readily go after ornamental flowers and houseplants, they are more notorious for attacking food crops, such as: